EAP for Private Practice Clinics and Allied Health Teams in Australia | Supporting Clinician Wellbeing

 The Business Case for EAP in Small Clinics

-One physiotherapist shared that having someone outside the clinic to talk to gave her “the breathing space she didn’t know she needed.”
-Over time, the clinic became known for its strong culture of care, not just for patients but for staff as well.
+One of the physiotherapists mentioned that having someone to talk to outside of the clinic provided her with "the breathing space she didn't know she needed."
+Over the course of time, the clinic gained a reputation for having a very strong culture of caring, not just for patients but also for the personnel.

 Why EAP Belongs in Every Allied Health Clinic